 - Treatments include medications, laser and light therapies, and hair transplantation.

 Men normally lose their hair when three main factors interact: genetics, age, and hormones.

 Also known as androgenetic alopecia, male-pattern baldness happens as hormone levels change over the course of a man's life.

 Genetic factors also affect the likelihood of male-pattern baldness.

-These three factors interact and contribute to the risk of gradual shrinkage of scalp hair follicles (tiny cavities in the skin at the base of hairs), and progressively shorter and finer hair.
-Eventually, no new hair grows from the follicles.2 Androgenetic alopecia also occurs in women, resulting in female pattern baldness.
+These factors contribute to the gradual shrinkage of the tiny cavities in the skin at the base of hairs, known as scalp hair follicles.
+Hair grows progressively shorter and finer until no new hairs grow.

 - Iron deficiency